anime-src/stremio-nas/addon/README.md

 ## How It Works

-1. **File Discovery**: The addon calls `GET /files` on the Stremio NAS API to retrieve a list of video files with metadata
+1. **Initial File Discovery**: On startup, the addon calls `GET /files` on the Stremio NAS API to retrieve video files with metadata
 2. **IMDB Filtering**: Only files with IMDB IDs are indexed (matching original addon behavior)
-3. **In-Memory Indexing**: Files are indexed in memory (no disk persistence - rebuilt from API on each startup)
+3. **Lightweight Indexing**: Files are indexed in memory (~50 bytes per file) with pre-aggregation by IMDB ID
+4. **Periodic Polling**: Every N minutes (configurable), the addon polls the API for updates and incrementally updates the index
-4. **Catalog Generation**: Each file becomes a catalog item using IMDB ID and parsed name
+5. **Catalog Generation**: Each IMDB ID becomes a catalog item using lightweight index data (fast)
-5. **Streaming**: When Stremio requests a stream, the addon constructs the HTTP URL using file ID (`/stream/{id}`)
+6. **On-Demand Fetching**: When Stremio requests metadata or streams, the addon fetches full file details from API (with LRU caching)
-6. **Metadata Enrichment**: Stream titles include resolution, codec, source, release group, and file size
+7. **Metadata Enrichment**: Stream titles include resolution, codec, source, release group, and file size (fetched from full details)
+8. **Streaming**: The addon constructs HTTP URLs using file ID (`{STREAM_BASE_URL}/stream/{id}`)
+9. **Caching**: Frequently accessed file details and metadata are cached in LRU caches (1000 items, 30min TTL)
-7. **No Filesystem Access**: All file operations happen on the Stremio NAS API server, not on the addon machine
+10. **No Filesystem Access**: All file operations happen on the Stremio NAS API server, not on the addon machine

 ## Adding to Stremio